masterborn/masterborn-blog/src/content/Creating_JAMstack_Documentation_Website.md

 title: 'Creating JAMstack website with dynamic generated content from remote markdown files'
 date: 2020-05-25
 description: 'In this article, we will guide you how you can take a use of open source ockam-webiste repository, and create Gatsby JAMstack website with Terraform, Azure Cloud and Azure Pipelines'
-metaTitle: 'Creating JAMstack website with dynamic generated content from remote markdown files'
-metaDescription: 'In this article, we will guide you how you can take a use of open source ockam-webiste repository, and create Gatsby JAMstack website with Terraform, Azure Cloud and Azure Pipelines'
 author: 'Piotr Sobieszczański & Łukasz Miedziński'
 authorAvatar: ./assets/default_avatar.png
 ---​